ipfs/ipfs-docs/docs/concepts/glossary.md

 ### DNSAddr

 DNSAddr is a protocol for publishing multiple [Multiaddrs](#multiaddr) on DNS name.
 DNSAddr itself is a valid Multiaddr that looks like `/dnsaddr/bootstrap.libp2p.io`.
+Can be used for scaling, dynamic bootstrapping, or act as an additional content routing hint for [DNSLink](#dnslink) websites.
 [More about DNSAddr](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md)

 ### DNSLink